Could Silver Price Rise to $100 per Ounce? What’s the Potential for Triple-Digit Silver

 The likelihood of a global recession seems unlikely, with odds around 25% in prediction markets, suggesting a more optimistic outlook.
 However, other factors can impact industrial demand, such as the recent drop in iPhone sales, which suggests the consumer market may be oversaturated.

-Market Manipulation Scandal
+LBMA Market Manipulation Scandal

-Rumors have been floating around for decades that COMEX and LBMA encourage excessive short-selling or coordinated actions like price spoofing or flooding the market with paper contracts to drive prices down.
-While the convictions occurred in 2019, the investigation began in 2008 but was dropped due to insufficient evidence.
-It’s possible the CFTC ignored the price manipulation due to political pressures from above.
+While those convictions occurred in 2019, the investigation began in 2008 but was dropped due to insufficient evidence.
+Is it possible the CFTC ignored the price manipulation due to political pressures from above?
+Time will tell.

 Will Silver Hit $100?
 A Timeline Projection